bakkenbaeck/iOS-handbook/COMMUNICATION.md

 ### Prefer:

-- **I see you are using an optional as an array of User object in the example above**, have you considered to have that property default to an empty array?
+- **I see you are using an optional as an array of User object in the example above**, have you considered having that property default to an empty array?
 - **Okay, so you say using a collectionView here would be over-engineering**, how would you then solve this problem instead?

 ## Giving advice or tips